Miracles on Maple Hill – The Book and Exhibit

 The New York Times Book Review: “ Miracles on Maple Hill is warm and real … packed with incident, country magic, family love, and people to remember; it has substance and spiritual worth.”

 The coveted John Newbery Medal “for the most distinguished contribution to American literature for Children” was awarded to the author in 1957.
+You can read the text of Virginia Sorensen’s acceptance speech.
 Through the generosity of Sorsensen’s family and Ms. Woods, the medal is on permanent loan to the association.
 The Newbery Medal is exhibited in the Museum and is often sought out by children, families, teachers and librarians.

 At the museum, we have carefully preserved the connection of the book and maple sugaring in the 1950’s.
 Throughout the year, the association presents diverse programs on Miracles on Maple Hill to a variety of groups: senior citizens, garden clubs, churches, museum visitors, tour groups, and civic organizations.

 On June 27, 2015, a Pennsylvania Historical Marker was dedicated in honor of Virginia Sorensen, her book, and and the maple syrup industry in northwestern Pennsylvania.
 The marker is located on the sidewalk of the Edinboro branch library on historic Route 6N (Plum Street) on the Caldwell Banker property of Culbertson Stables.